Don’t get HIV from health care!

+2. Avoid bloodborne risks!
+Ensure that whoever gives you a skin-piercing procedure during health care or cosmetic services uses new or sterilized instruments (see menu on the right).
+Countries where more people are aware of bloodborne risks have less HIV.
 Worry about skin-piercing instruments, but DON’T WORRY ABOUT THINGS WITH NO RISK!
-You won’t get HIV from bug bites.
-Casual contact is safe!
-Hugging, kissing, eating together, sharing a wash-basin or swimming pool, and other everyday activities are safe.
-They are safe because people with HIV have skin that keeps the virus in, and others have skin that keeps the virus out.
+Bug bites and everyday activities are safe.
+People with HIV have skin that keeps the virus in, and others have skin that keeps the virus out.

 Controversies: Other sections in this website (see the menu on the right) consider controversies related to HIV in Africa, including male circumcision, Depo-Provera injections for birth control, and unethical medical research.

 How did this happen?
 The last section in the website (Who failed us? in the menu on the right) considers the experts and institutions who, knowingly or unknowingly, mismanaged the response to Africa’s HIV epidemics.